-When Ennil was seventeen, he travelled with his father to negotiate with a human city near Brocelian where the recent discovery of a nearby deposit of gold had raised a border dispute.
-During the negotiations, the parties surveyed the area and discovered a labyrinthine system of caves that showed evidence of prior occupation by some unknown group.
+When Ennil was seventeen, he travelled with his father to negotiate a mining dispute with a human city near Brocelian’s borders.
+During the negotiations, the parties surveyed the area under dispute and discovered a labyrinthine system of caves that showed evidence of prior occupation by some unknown group.
 In many of the chambers, breathtaking murals had been carved into the rock face, the subjects and meanings of which defied easy interpretation.
 While the diplomatic situation kept both parties occupied, Ennil was transfixed on these relics of the past and could not put them from his mind.
 That night, after sneaking down to examine the murals again, Ennil found the greyscale of his darkvision wanting and mustered magical light to examine the reliefs in full colour.
 To his surprise, the light revealed beautiful silvery runes.
 The runes themselves were completely unreadable, and yet staring at them conjured meaning in Ennil’s mind.
 It became clear that the entire complex was but one piece of a larger puzzle, the purpose of which Ennil could not yet guess.

 Hastening back up to the surface to share his findings, Ennil arrived at the scene of a bloodbath.
 Under the cover of darkness, a band of orcs had descended on the camp, set on claiming valuables and slaves.
 What happened next, how he escaped, Ennil can now only recall as a blur of fire and blood, and there are still nights when the memories interrupt his meditation.
 He returned to Brocelian afterwards to carry his father’s bones to the family crypt and mourn.